Admission Requirements for the Elementary Education Program

 Your APAS must be coded as Elementary Education Major.

-Satisfactory completion of ED 2121 Introduction to Education; ED 2111 Tutor-Aide Practicum; ED 2131 Foundations of Reading; PSY 1061 Introduction to the Development of the Child and Adolescent or Ed 2601 Development, Learning, and Teaching with a grade of C- or higher before starting Education classes.
+Satisfactory completion of ED 2121 Introduction to Education; ED 2111 Tutor-Aide Practicum; ED 2131 Foundations of Reading; PSY 1061 Introduction to the Development of the Child and Adolescent and Ed 2601 Development, Learning, and Teaching with a grade of C- or higher before starting Education classes.
 No S/N courses in license areas unless it is only offered S/N.